parents (1).jpg

 Adopt North East hold regular Support Groups with a range of different themes.
 There are also various training courses throughout the year to support you to develop skills related to therapeutic parenting, developmental trauma and attachment, life story and contact with birth family.

 We also offer free membership to CATCH (formerly The Adopter Hub), an online community offering a variety of resources including webinars, forum, e-learning and online community of peer support.
-To login or Request a login click here
+To login click here, to request a login please contact your social worker or adoptnortheast@adoptne.org.uk

 Assessment of Need